GW2Treasures/gw2treasures.com/README.md

 ### Worker

 The workers powering all background tasks of gw2treasures.com are located in [apps/worker](apps/worker/).
+You can see the currently queued jobs on the /status/jobs page when running the frontend.

+#### Making changes

 If you have workers running in docker, it is best to stop them first (`docker compose stop worker`), because they will not contain your changes.

-1. Make your changes
+1. Make your changes.
-2. Start the worker with `npm run dev:worker`
+2. Start the worker with `npm run dev:worker`.

-You can rebuild your docker workers with `docker compose up --build -d worker
+You can rebuild and restart your docker workers with `docker compose up --build -d worker`.

 ### Database Access